 Removing the old post is not very difficult just as long as the post is not set in cement.
 If there isn’t any cement, nail a piece of 2×4 lumber onto the post a few inches off the ground.
 Then, use a mason’s bar or any other handy tool for a fulcrum and pry the post off the ground.

 The process is more difficult if the post is set in cement.
-In fact, it may actually make more sense to simply install the post in a new location.
+In fact, it may actually make more sense to install a mailbox post in a new location simply.

 However, if you do want to remove the post, it will mean moving the cement as well.
 You will need to dig wider around the post, and muscle out the ball of cement from underneath.